geeshow/nodejs-cloud-config/README.md

 This library is used to load environment variables from a remote repository or an external URL in Node.js.

+## Features
+- [x] Load environment variables using a remote repository on Github
+- [x] Load environment variables using an external URL

+## Supported versions
+- Nestjs
+- Express
 ---

 ## Step 1.
 Installation